 The water from Ladiga Creek is pumped to our Water Treatment Plant for treatment, which includes adding chlorine for disinfection, aluminum sulfate for coagulation and sedimentation, and soda ash for pH control.
 Next the water flows through a flocculator and two settling basins.
 The flocculator has recently been upgraded.
-The water is then filtered through four multi-media filters and, fluoride is added for the prevention of tooth decay.
+The water is then filtered through four multi-media filters.
 Then the finished water is pumped to you.
 All of the materials and equipment used in the process of treating and distributing water to you has been approved by the National Sanitation Foundation (NSF).
 The NSF has a general information phone number you can call to get more information (800-673-6275).